Plat No. 631-02-011

 Bratenahl Development Corporation (BDC) hired Nicholas Satterlee Associates, an architectural firm based in Washington, D.C., to design Bratenahl Place.
 Nicholas Satterlee was married to villager Meacham Hitchcock’s sister, a connection that underscored his suitability for the project.

-BDC’s high-rise complex was to be apartment living at its finest.
-The plan created by Satterlee featured two 16-story lakefront towers containing 90 suites each to be sold as condominiums.
+BDC’s high-rise complex was to be an apartment living at its finest.
+The plan created by Satterlee featured two 16-story lakefront towers containing 90 suites each as condominiums.
 A third 16-story tower resembling the condominiums would be located to the rear and provide 180 units for rental.

 BDC hired the Hunkin-Conkey Construction Co. as the general contractor.
 The Lake Shore Country club was razed in early 1965 with the construction of One and Two Bratenahl Place to start in 1966.
 BDC decided to build only one of the condominium towers in the first phase.

-Construction of the two Bratenahl Place towers was completed in the summer of 1967.
-The two daily Cleveland newspapers hailed the achievement for having brought a “new flavor of sophistication to the Cleveland scene.”
+The summer of 1967 saw the completion of the two Bratenahl Place towers.
+The two daily Cleveland newspapers hailed the achievement for bringing a “new flavor of sophistication to the Cleveland scene.”